HHousen/TransformerSum/doc/extractive/convert-to-extractive.rst

 Convert Abstractive to Extractive Dataset
 =========================================

+.. _convert_to_extractive_overview:

 Overview
 --------

 This script will reformat an abstractive summarization dataset to be used for extractive summarization by determining the best extractive summary that maximizes ROUGE scores.
-It can be used on a dataset composed of the following file structure: ``train.source``, ``train.target``, ``val.source``, ``val.target``, and ``test.source`` and ``test.target`` where each file contains one example per line and the lines of every ``.train`` correspond to the lines in the respective ``.target``.
+It can be used on a dataset composed of the following file structure: ``train.source``, ``train.target``, ``val.source``, ``val.target``, ``test.source``, and ``test.target`` where each file contains one example per line and the lines of every ``.train`` file correspond to the lines in the respective ``.target``.
 All the datasets on the :ref:`extractive_supported_datasets` page will be processed to this format.
 You can also process any dataset contained in the `huggingface/nlp <https://github.com/huggingface/nlp>`_ library.
 If you use a dataset this way, the downloading and pre-processing will happen automatically.

+.. _convert_to_extractive_option_1:

 Option 1: Manual Data Download
 ------------------------------